An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Study Design

 \subsection{Research Questions}

 We investigated the following Research Questions (RQs) to gain insight into Kotlin-Java interactions and challenges associated with their interactions.

-\textbf{RQ1}. \textit{Are dependencies between Kotlin and Java prevalent in Kotlin-Java projects?} Kotlin is designed to be fully interoperable with Java, allowing code entities to be seamlessly accessed across both languages.
+\textbf{RQ1}. \textit{How prevalent are dependencies between Kotlin and Java in Kotlin-Java projects?} Kotlin is designed to be fully interoperable with Java, allowing code entities to be seamlessly accessed across both languages.
 Ideally, dependencies between Kotlin and Java should exhibit the same characteristics as those within homogeneous Kotlin or Java codebases.
-The answer to this question can enhance our understanding of such cross-language software systems.
+The answer to this question can enhance our understanding of such cross-language systems.

 \textbf{RQ2}. \textit{Do files involved in Kotlin-Java interactions cost more commits and lines of code (LOCs) than files without Kotlin-Java interactions?} Recent studies on multi-language systems, such as those involving Python and C++, have shown that, to address bugs occurring in the interface of two languages, developers need to modify code in the interface, resulting in a higher number of lines of code (LOCs)~\cite{li2023understanding}.
 This observation raises the question of whether Kotlin-Java software systems are also prone to such cross-language maintenance activities.
 The answer to this question could pinpoint maintenance \texttt{hotspots} within these Kotlin-Java systems.